ChainSkins/chainskins/privacy-policy.md

 ---

+### 5. Data Retention

+We retain your data only for as long as necessary to:

+- Provide the services you request,
+- Comply with legal obligations,
+- Resolve disputes and enforce agreements.

+After these purposes are fulfilled, we securely delete or anonymize your data.

+---

-### 4. Third-Party Services
+### 6. Third-Party Services

 We may use **anonymized analytics tools** (e.g., page visit tracking) to understand user behavior.
 These tools do **not** collect personal data or wallet keys.

 ---

-### 5. Cookies
+### 7. Cookies

 We use only **essential cookies** required for platform performance, session integrity, and security.
 No advertising or tracking cookies are deployed during the beta phase.

+You can manage cookies through your browser settings, but disabling essential cookies may affect platform functionality.

 ---

-### 6. Your Rights (Under GDPR)
+### 8. Your Rights (Under GDPR)

 You have the right to:

+- Access your personal data.
-- Request deletion of your encrypted wallet metadata and activity logs.
+- Request correction or deletion of inaccurate or unnecessary data.
-- Export your wallet interaction history.
+- Object to or restrict processing.
+- Request data portability.
+- Withdraw consent at any time (where processing is consent-based).
 - File a complaint with a data protection authority if you believe your rights are being violated.

 To exercise these rights, contact us at: **support@chainskins.net**

 ---

-### 7. Data Storage & Transfers
+### 9. Data Storage & Transfers

 Our servers are hosted within the European Union and/or in jurisdictions with adequate data protection standards.

+If your data is transferred outside the European Economic Area (EEA), we ensure appropriate safeguards, such as standard contractual clauses or other approved mechanisms, to protect your data.

-By using the Platform, you consent to necessary data transfers and processing.
+By using the Platform, you consent to these transfers and processing.

 ---

-### 8. Changes to This Policy

-We may update this policy from time to time.
-Continued use of the Platform after changes indicates your acceptance of the revised terms.

-For questions, contact us at: **support@chainskins.net**
+### 10. Data Breach Notification

+In the event of a personal data breach that poses a risk to your rights and freedoms, we will notify you and the relevant data protection authority without undue delay, as required by law.

 ---

-### 9. Compliance with Legal Requirements and AML/KYC Measures
+### 11. Compliance with Legal Requirements and AML/KYC Measures

 Chainskins.net is committed to complying with all applicable laws, including anti-money laundering (AML) and counter-terrorism financing (CTF) regulations.